 Climbing to Fort Lovrijenac

 Our first attraction.
 Fort Lawrence has become one of the most popular gathering places for fans of the series Game of Thrones in the last few years.
 I stopped watching after the second season so I was more interested in the history of this place.
 When the residents of Dubrovnik heard that they might be attacked by powerful Venice, they came up with the idea of building a 12-meter thick wall on a cliff high 37 meters high.
 They thought they would successfully create the illusion that it is the fortress that defends the city.
 After they successfully escape the invasion, they completed the fortress.
-Entrance costs 100 kunas and the price includes a tour of the Dubrovnik walls.
+The entrance costs 100 kunas and the price includes a tour of the Dubrovnik walls.

 Walk down the street Stradun

 During the summer season, it is difficult to find any local residents in the crowd of tourists, but at this time of year is a completely different situation.
 Many of the people of Dubrovnik after the Sunday Mass in the church of St Blaise’s Church (Crkva sv.
-Vlaha) filled cafes in the city centre.
-The feeling is amazing when you’re surrounded by local people in the centre of the city such as Dubrovnik.
+Vlaha) filled cafes in the city center.
+The feeling is amazing when you’re surrounded by local people in the center of the city such as Dubrovnik.

 Also, people are increasingly complaining about a big increase in the number of apartments over the last 10 years.
-But also to a growing number of ATMs in the old city centre (currently there are 37 of the latest data from June 2019).
+But also to a growing number of ATMs in the old city center (currently there are 37 of the latest data from June 2019).
 The reason is that Stradun was never just an ordinary street.
 It’s a city mirror.
 My opinion is that today Stradun Street is missing authentic Croatian products as it once had.

 Walk on the Dubrovnik walls

 About 1.3 million visitors visited the city walls in Dubrovnik in 2018.
 It really is a huge number considering the size of this city.
-Of course, since we were in Dubrovnik during the winter time, we were rare visitors that day.
+Of course, since we were in Dubrovnik during the wintertime, we were rare visitors that day.
 Only 10 people we met on a tour that lasted over two hours.
 In principle, anyone who comes to Dubrovnik usually visits the Dubrovnik Walls.
 However, did you hear about Split Walls?
 The city is full of tourists, but literally, no one knows that the walls of Diocletian’s Palace can be visited at all.
 Read my impressions on my first visit to them here.